mertle/apns/apnsDoc.md

   remotely with software such as PcAnywhere IV.

- ÖÄ´ Main Menu ÃÄ·   This is the ApConfig Main Menu. º               º º°Configuration°º .
-For configuration sub-menu º Node List     º .
-To manipulate nodes in the nodelist º Scheduler     º .
-To manipulate the schedule file º Modem List    º .
-To maintain the APNS modem list º Com-Ports     º .
-Used to check the modem installation º               º
+ â•“â”€â”¤ Main Menu â”œâ”€â•–   This is the ApConfig Main Menu. â•‘               â•‘ â•‘â–‘Configurationâ–‘â•‘ .
+For configuration sub-menu â•‘ Node List     â•‘ .
+To manipulate nodes in the nodelist â•‘ Scheduler     â•‘ .
+To manipulate the schedule file â•‘ Modem List    â•‘ .
+To maintain the APNS modem list â•‘ Com-Ports     â•‘ .
+Used to check the modem installation â•‘               â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ
- ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½

  The user should then select 'Configuration' from this menu.

- ÖÄÄÄÄÄÄÄÄ´ Setup ÃÄÄÄÄÄÄÄÄ·   This is the ApConfig configuration menu º                         º º Screen and colour       º .
-Define on-screen colours and other options º Filenames and paths     º .
-Define location of send and receive dirs. º APNS control settings   º .
-Control the way APNS operates º Modem settings          º .
-Select / modify your modem type º Communications settings º .
-Tell APNS about your COM port, speed etc º Undo all changes        º .
-Otherwise they are automatically saved º                         º ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•“â”€â”€â”€â”€â”€â”€â”€â”€â”¤ Setup â”œâ”€â”€â”€â”€â”€â”€â”€â”€â•–   This is the ApConfig configuration menu â•‘                         â•‘ â•‘ Screen and colour       â•‘ .
+Define on-screen colours and other options â•‘ Filenames and paths     â•‘ .
+Define location of send and receive dirs. â•‘ APNS control settings   â•‘ .
+Control the way APNS operates â•‘ Modem settings          â•‘ .
+Select / modify your modem type â•‘ Communications settings â•‘ .
+Tell APNS about your COM port, speed etc â•‘ Undo all changes        â•‘ .
+Otherwise they are automatically saved â•‘                         â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

  If the user wishes to modify any of ApConfig or APNS's colours then he or she should select 'Screen and colour' from this menu.

- ÖÄÄÄÄ´ Screen and Colour ÃÄÄÄÄ·    Most options are self explanatory º                             º º Main foreground colour      º º Main background colour      º º Window foreground colour    º º Window background colour    º º Highlight foreground colour º º Highlight background colour º º Window border style         º º Sound On                    º .
-If sound is Off APNS will be silent º Direct screen writes On     º .
-You should normally leave this ON º Snow checking Off           º .
-Turn this ON if your machine has 'snow' º                             º ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•“â”€â”€â”€â”€â”¤ Screen and Colour â”œâ”€â”€â”€â”€â•–    Most options are self explanatory â•‘                             â•‘ â•‘ Main foreground colour      â•‘ â•‘ Main background colour      â•‘ â•‘ Window foreground colour    â•‘ â•‘ Window background colour    â•‘ â•‘ Highlight foreground colour â•‘ â•‘ Highlight background colour â•‘ â•‘ Window border style         â•‘ â•‘ Sound On                    â•‘ .
+If sound is Off APNS will be silent â•‘ Direct screen writes On     â•‘ .
+You should normally leave this ON â•‘ Snow checking Off           â•‘ .
+Turn this ON if your machine has 'snow' â•‘                             â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

  To return to the Setup Menu when finished, press Escape.

- ÖÄÄÄÄÄÄÄÄ´ Setup ÃÄÄÄÄÄÄÄÄ·
+ â•“â”€â”€â”€â”€â”€â”€â”€â”€â”¤ Setup â”œâ”€â”€â”€â”€â”€â”€â”€â”€â•–
- º                         º
+ â•‘                         â•‘
- º Screen and colour       º
- º°Filenames°and°paths°°°°°º .
-Define location of send and receive dirs. º APNS control settings   º º Modem settings          º º Communications settings º º Undo all changes        º º                         º ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•‘ Screen and colour       â•‘ â•‘â–‘Filenamesâ–‘andâ–‘pathsâ–‘â–‘â–‘â–‘â–‘â•‘ .
+Define location of send and receive dirs. â•‘ APNS control settings   â•‘ â•‘ Modem settings          â•‘ â•‘ Communications settings â•‘ â•‘ Undo all changes        â•‘ â•‘                         â•‘ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

  One of the most important aspects of the initial configuration is defining the location of the Apns inbound and outbound directories.
 As stated above,